RezaNazari66/Android-Material-vertical-stepper/README.md

         app:layoutManager="androidx.recyclerview.widget.LinearLayoutManager"
         android:orientation="vertical"
          />
-<p>2.create your fragment as stepper steps but instead of extending Fragment() extend from  StepperFragment()
+<p>2. create your fragment as step of stepper but instead of extending Fragment() extend StepperFragment()

 	class Fragment1 : StepperFragment()

-<p>3. override checkFieldsValidation() method and check inputs on it and if all inputs are completed return true
+<p>3. override checkFieldsValidation() method and check inputs ,if all inputs are completed and valid return true

     override fun checkFieldsValidation() :  Boolean{